 Monday, June 14 | 6:00pm

 Dr. Terrance Ruth, Director Phillip Bernard Smith, and RLT Artistic Director Patrick Torres will engage in a virtual community conversation about the themes of Katori Hall’s The Mountaintop.
-The conversation will be streamed live on RLT’s Facebook page – join us June 14 at 6:00pm!
+Did you miss the live stream?
+Click here to watch the recording of our first community conversation!

 Tuesday, June 22 | 6:00pm

 Dr. Terrance Ruth will lead a virtual community conversation with the cast and director of RLT’s production of The Mountaintop.
 Learn more about the process of bringing this humanizing depiction of a civil rights icon to life.
-The conversation will be streamed live on RLT’s Facebook page – tune in on June 22 at 6:00pm!
+Did you miss the live stream?
+Click here to watch the recording of our community conversation with the cast!

 About Dr. Terrance Ruth